Threespot/django-threespot/docs/components/workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Default: ``{}``

 This setting provides a hook for passing additional keyword arguments to the ``status`` field definition of the model.
+Note: this field is indexed by default.

 WORKFLOW_USE_DJANGO_REVERSION